 - In a large mixing bowl, combine the eggs, sweetened condensed milk, whole milk and vanilla extract.
 Don’t whisk too vigorously to prevent too many air bubbles from forming4 large eggs, 1 14-ounce can sweetened condensed milk, 1 1/4 cup whole milk, 1 tablespoon vanilla extract

 - Pour the custard into the caramel coated pan and cover it tightly with aluminum foil or with the lid if using a flan pan.
-Place the custard/caramel pan into a larger baking pan and pour enough warm water to reach about halfway up the pan.
+Place the custard/caramel pan into a larger baking pan ( i use a large roasting pan) and pour enough warm water to reach about halfway up the pan.
 This creates a bain-Marie or water bath that will help cook the custard gently.

 - Carefully place the baking dish in the oven and bake for 1 hour and 15 minutes.